ArielG83/MovieCatalog/README.md

 # Setup:
 1. clone or download srouce code
 2. run "npm install" via cli in the project folder
-3. open the android studio and then an android emolator
+3. open the android folder via android studio and then start android emolator
 4. run "npx react-native run-android" via cli in the project folder